jonjamz/blaze-forms/README.md

 About
 -----

 Build production-ready, reactive forms in minutes.
-Turn simple templates into robust form components using the provided API.
+Turn simple templates into robust form components that work together transparently.
+Even complex workflows can be achieved with a few lines of code.

 #### Facts

 * Low-complexity, flexible and reliable.
-* Architecture restricted to fit within Meteor's standard Templates API.
+* Architecture restricted to fit within Meteor's standard Template API.
 * Development workflow centered around template helpers.
 * Validation handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.